Types of evidence and where to find it

 They're a stronger form of evidence than opinions because we know they actually happened.

 But they're still not very strong because they're not statistically valid.
 We can't know if what happened has ever happened before or will ever happen again.
-I could be a once in a lifetime outlier which is the exact opposite of what normally happens the rest of the time or will ever happen again.
+I could be a once-in-a-lifetime outlier which is the exact opposite of what normally happens the rest of the time or will ever happen again.

 3. Qualitative evidence: